 - Plates: 4, 6, 9, or 12 meals per week

-Each delivery includes two weeks of fresh food in your specified quantity.
+Each delivery includes fresh food in your specified quantity.
 You can add Little Spoon baby boosters like the Sniffle Shield to your order as well.

 Little Spoon fresh baby food is not available for a single purchase.
-But if you would like to try the Little Spoon baby food delivery service one-time-only, sign up and cancel the subscription after the first order.
-You can pause or skip an order at any time.
+But if you would like to try the Little Spoon baby food delivery service one-time-only, you can sign up and cancel the subscription after the first order.
+You can also pause or skip an order at any time.